navyabijoy/Salary-Prediction-Web-App/README.md

 # Salary-Prediction-Web-App

-This project is a web application that predicts the salaries of software developers based on their country, education level, and years of coding experience.
-The predictions are made using machine learning models trained on Stack Overflow survey data from 2023.
+## Project Overview

+This project aims to predict software developer salaries in 2023 based on various factors such as country, education level, and years of coding experience.
+Please note that as a beginner in the field of machine learning, the accuracy of the model may not be optimal.
+However, I am committed to continuously improving the model as I gain more knowledge and experience in the field.
 The dataset is available [here](https://insights.stackoverflow.com/survey).

 ## Features